SpineModel/spinemodel.github.io/_posts/2015-11-25-FocusTheTeamOnNeedOfAnIntiative.md

 ## Outcome

-The team is now focused on the Need and is experimenting with different ways they can tweak the practices and tooling to make them more valuable to the team, whilst still satisfying the higher level need of management.
+The team is now focused on the Needs and is experimenting with different ways they can tweak the practices and tooling to make them more valuable to the team, whilst still satisfying the higher level need of management.

+They have this Spine as an artifact that is brought out at times where there is disagreement of confusion about the correct way forward.